gyorgy.sh, home

 The whole trick

-Here is my LM Studio developer view with the server up on port 1234 and three models loaded: a small Qwen for quick things, the 35B reasoning distill that does the actual work, and a tiny embedding model that will matter later in this post.
+Here is my LM Studio developer view with the server up on port 1234 and two models loaded: qwen3.5-9b, the reasoning distill that does the actual work, and a tiny embedding model that will matter later in this post.

-LM Studio Developer view: local server running at http://127.0.0.1:1234 with three loaded models (a 9B Qwen, the 35B Claude-distilled Qwen, and the Nomic Embed v1.5 embedding model), and the model card showing Tool use and Reasoning capabilities
+LM Studio Developer view: local server running at http://127.0.0.1:1234 with two loaded models (the qwen3.5-9b Claude-distilled Qwen, and the Nomic Embed v1.5 embedding model), and the model card showing Tool use and Reasoning capabilities

 LM Studio serving on 127.0.0.1:1234.
 The model card on the right shows the API identifier and the Tool use and Reasoning capability chips.